Turkey referendum: What happened and what's next

 Twelve of the Constitutional Court's 15 judges will be handpicked by the president.
 This is particularly important because the Constitutional Court is the only authority that can try the president if parliament should vote to open an investigation into the leader.
 At the moment, the president appoints 14 of 17, but they are first nominated by plenary assemblies from the country's courts.

-The Supreme Court will also change -- there are currently 22 Supreme Court judges, four of whom are appointed by the president.
-Under the new rules, the number of judges will reduce to 13, five of whom the president will appoint.
+The Supreme Court will also change -- there are currently 22 Supreme Court members, four of whom are appointed by the president.
+Under the new rules, the number of members will reduce to 13, five of whom the president will appoint.

 How will the changes be rolled out?